YigongQin/TransformerEngine/benchmarks/linear/README_nvfp4_quant_overhead.md

 and the cast kernel itself carries the swizzle.
 Contrast Part 1, where the flag adds a separate 5.5 µs swizzle kernel.

-**amax is ~28–30% of `quant us`**, 28–73 µs — the same story as Part 1: a full-tensor read that produces no output.
+**amax is ~28–30% of total cast time**, 28–73 µs — the same story as Part 1: a full-tensor read that produces no output.

 **Cast bandwidth is well below dense** — 2149–3092 GB/s (33–48% of the 6490 GB/s
-copy rate) versus 3221–6525 (50–100%) in Part 1, and it climbs steadily with tokens per expert.
+copy rate) versus 3221–6525 (50–100%) in Part 1, climbing steadily with tokens per expert.
 Part of that is the per-call allocation folded into `cast us`;
 the rest is the grouped cast being occupancy-limited at small per-expert counts.

 **`amax+cast %` is roughly flat at 26–35%** across a 4x range of tokens per